Azure/autorest/docs/extensions/readme.md

 | `rolesWithThesePermissions` | `string` | Comma separated list of roles that have the required permissions for this API.       |
 | `moreInfoLink`              | `string` | Link formatted as markdown with more information about the permissions for this API. |

+ For a list roles, see [Azure built-in roles](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles).

 ```json5
 "xmsPermissions": {
   "type": "object",